GoogleCloudPlatform/cloud-code-vscode/2_featureTour.md

 We have the ability to create a new project for you in your language of choice.
 This is a great place to start for simple demos and for this feature tour:

 - Open the command pallette
-- Select `KubeCode: New Application`
+- Select `Cloud Code: New Application`
 - Select the language of your choice
 - Accept of change the default location